Followers

 Guy Carleton

-When he recovered sufficiently, Hanger returned to New York in the summer of 1781 and assumed garrison duties.
-As the key to Britain's control over North America, New York was the center of gravity and Hanger was back in the mix.
-He was also back in the city most replete with bars, brothels, and bedrooms for him to enjoy when not drilling troops or patrolling the outskirts of the city.
-One would think our young rake had the best of both worlds during this period.
-Ever the soldier, he sailed with General Clinton's relief force aimed at saving Cornwallis's trapped army at Yorktown.
-On learning of the surrender, he returned to the city with the rest of the fleet.
-As the peace negotiations settled on terms, Hanger played another role: resettling members of the Legion.
-In that effort he made a trip to Halifax, Nova Scotia, to find land and quarters for the loyalists who did not opt for England.
-Mission accomplished, he returned to New York.
-One has to think of George as a proverbial dead-ender.
-He remained with one of the last British units to evacuate the city, sailing with the last British commander and governor in North America, General Guy Carleton.
+When he recovered sufficiently, Hanger returned to New York in the summer of 1781 and took on garrison duties.
+As the key to Britain's control over North America, New York was the center of gravity, and Hanger found himself back in the mix.
+He also returned to the city filled with bars, brothels, and bedrooms for him to enjoy during his downtime from drilling troops or patrolling the outskirts.
+One might think our young rake had the best of both worlds during this time.
+Ever the soldier, he sailed with General Clinton's relief force aimed at rescuing Cornwallis's trapped army at Yorktown.
+Upon learning of the surrender, he returned to the city with the rest of the fleet.
+As peace negotiations settled on terms, Hanger took on another role: resettling members of the Legion.
+In that effort, he made a trip to Halifax, Nova Scotia, to find land and quarters for the loyalists who chose not to go to England.
+Mission accomplished, he came back to New York.
+One has to view George as a proverbial dead-ender.
+He remained with one of the last British units to evacuate the city, sailing with the final British commander and governor in North America, General Guy Carleton.

 Hanger in a "Forrest Gump" like move, manages to